lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

     To avoid high density and pressure,
-    let us add the following lines into *input.lammps* to delete a few of the water molecules:
+    let us add the following lines to *input.lammps* to delete a few of the water molecules:

 ..  code-block:: lammps